 And I got all hot and bothered following an Instagram post by Ifor’s Welsh Wagyu, sharing the news of his Christmas Wagyu boxes.
 If you’ve never heard of Ifor Humphreys’ herd of Wagyu beef cattle before, then you must book a table at two Michelin stars restaurant Ynyshir, or order one of Ifor’s Christmas boxes from his farm in Abermiwl.
 His herd are fed Monty’s beer of Montgomery daily, and are even given a massage, before reaching the magic hands of chef Gareth Ward at Ynyshir.
 I believe my review for Barn magazine says it all...
 ‘I almost fainted upon tasting the sourdough and Wagyu beef dripping, then emitted sounds that really should never be heard in public, and if at all, only in select company.’
 Forget Harry and Sally; ‘When Ifor Met Lowri’, indeed!

-Chef Gareth Ward, Ynyshir, Machynlleth, Mid Wales
+Chef Gareth Ward and Ynyshir Restaurant and Rooms, Machynlleth, Mid Wales

 Sweet treats